Malaria: progress and challenges toward elimination

 It is a priority to identify and prioritize the most hard-to-reach areas, where the most disadvantaged people live.
 In these communities, malaria may still persist strongly.
 Therefore, prevention, diagnosis, and treatment should be intensified in these areas.
 On the other hand, in regions with few cases, other interventions can be studied.
 One of these is the use of certain special therapies.
 These prevent mosquitoes from becoming infected when they bite the infected and undergoing treatment person.
 Here, it may also be appropriate to adapt strategies to halt the transmission of Plasmodium vivax, not just falciparum.
 Finally, it is important to provide preventive information and chemoprophylaxis to individuals traveling to areas where malaria is still endemic.

-Epidemiological and entomological surveillance (of mosquitoes) must be present at all stages, but adapted to the local risk of transmission.
-In areas of high transmission, aggregated data should be used to monitor trends in mortality.
-The coverage of actions, population behaviors, and operational aspects of programs, such as available resources, are also monitored.
-However, as transmission decreases, the focus should be adjusted.
-This is the time to intensify surveillance in higher-risk groups.
-To do this, it is necessary to increase the frequency of reports, allowing for the early identification of a potential outbreak.
-Additionally, when transmission is low, data from each case that appears should be analyzed rather than relying on mere aggregated information.
+Epidemiological and entomological surveillance (of mosquitoes) must be present at all stages, but adapted to the local transmission risk (WHO, 2018)World Health Organization.
+(2018).
+Malaria surveillance, monitoring and evaluation: A reference manual.
+World Health Organization. https://iris.who.int/handle/10665/272284.
+In high-transmission settings, aggregate data should be used to track mortality trends.
+Programme coverage, population behaviours, and operational aspects such as available resources are also monitored.
+However, as transmission declines, the approach must be adjusted.
+This is the moment to intensify surveillance among the highest-risk groups.
+To do so, it is necessary to increase reporting frequency, which allows any potential outbreak to be identified as early as possible.
+Furthermore, when transmission is already low, individual case data must be analysed rather than relying on aggregate information alone.

 The third strategic pillar aims at the complete elimination of the transmission

-In these final stages, surveillance becomes more complicated.
-There may be no cases, but even so, it is important to remain alert to increases in the risk of importation or transmission.
+In these final stages, surveillance becomes more complex.
+There may no longer be any cases, but even so, it is necessary to remain alert to increases in the risk of importation or transmission (WHO, 2018)World Health Organization.
+(2018).
+Malaria surveillance, monitoring and evaluation: A reference manual.
+World Health Organization. https://iris.who.int/handle/10665/272284.
 Genomic surveillance may be necessary.
-This can be done, for example, by collecting blood samples from pregnant women during their prenatal consultations.
-This type of surveillance allows for monitoring how parasites mutate and evolve.
+It can be carried out, for example, by collecting blood samples from pregnant women at their antenatal appointments.
+This type of surveillance allows monitoring of how parasites mutate and evolve.

 For these final steps, it is essential to have well-adapted national strategic plans.
 However, this is not enough.
 It is also necessary to work on actions for strengthening the health system and its information system.